 The importance of tracking teen cannabis use

-Previous studies have linked teenage cannabis use to and an .
-Separately, some cannabis vape products have been associated with adverse health outcomes; illicit vape products have been linked to and contaminated products displaying unsafe levels of .
+Previous studies have linked teenage cannabis use to changes in the developing adolescent brain and an increased risk of depression and suicidal ideation.
+Separately, some cannabis vape products have been associated with adverse health outcomes; illicit vape products have been linked to serious lung injuries and contaminated products displaying unsafe levels of toxic heavy metals.

 Studying the intersection of teen cannabis use and these known health risks can allow public health officials to make more informed policy decisions.
 The researchers responsible for this research letter say that, in light of these new data, healthcare professionals should consider asking adolescent patients specifically about their noncombustible cannabis use in order to properly identify heavy cannabis users.

-Earlier this year, Analytical Cannabis spoke with Rob Thomas, principal consultant of , on the dangers of youth cannabis vaping as part of a larger feature on .
+Earlier this year, Analytical Cannabis spoke with Rob Thomas, principal consultant of Scientific Solutions, on the dangers of youth cannabis vaping as part of a larger feature on cannabis contamination and testing.